carrot/burrow/README.md

 #### Database

-Burrow manages its database migrations with [originator](https://github.com/DigitalCitadel/originator).
+Burrow manages its database migrations with [Originator](https://github.com/DigitalCitadel/originator).
 To start off, [get that installed](https://github.com/DigitalCitadel/originator#installation) on your machine.

-After you have originator installed, cd into `originator-files/config` and run `mkdir $(hostname)` to create a directory to hold your machine-specific config.
+After you have Originator installed, cd into `originator-files/config` and run `mkdir $(hostname)` to create a directory to hold your machine-specific config.

-The only config file that will have to be added to your machine-specific config is the `database_config.bash` file.
-So go ahead and copy that from the default folder into your machine specific config folder.
-Go and update your database config file to match your specific database setup.
+The only configuration file that must be added to your machine-specific config is the `database_config.bash` file.
+Copy that from the default folder into your machine specific configuration folder.
+Update your database config file to match your specific database setup.

-After you've updated the file, you can go and navigate to the root of the project and run `originator migrate` to run all of the current migrations.
+After you've updated the file, navigate to the root of the project and run `originator migrate` to execute all of the current migrations.
 Your database should now be set up.

 #### Dependencies + Building

 Burrow manages its dependencies with [gom](https://github.com/mattn/gom).
-So to start off, you're going to have to install that:
+To start off, you'll need to install that:

 ```sh
 go get github.com/mattn/gom